COVID-19 Update on University-Related Travel

 The Center for Global Engagement may approve select non-UT programs within a country holding a Department of State Level 3 travel advisory based on program criteria.
 In such cases, the student would not need to request an exception from the International Risk Management Committee.
 The student would instead need to sign a statement indicating an understanding of the elevated risk.
 If a student chooses an unapproved program or wants to conduct independent travel, the regular petition procedure applies.

-Faculty and staff members whose petition is denied can appeal to the provost by emailing a request for appeal to the International Risk Management Committee’s designee at email@example.com within 14 days of their notification of the committee’s decision.
+Faculty and staff members whose request is denied can appeal to the provost by emailing a request for appeal to the International Risk Management Committee’s designee at email@example.com within 14 days of their notification of the committee’s decision.

 If the committee or provost grants an exception, the regular request and registration process must be completed before the travel begins.
 Without an approved exception, travel will not be reimbursed by the university.